-The societal oppression faced by LGBT persons vary considerably from country to country, with levels of violence, discrimination, and stigma reflecting prevailing local contexts.
+The societal oppression faced by LGBT persons vary considerably from country to country, with levels of violence, discrimination, and stigma reflecting the prevailing local contexts.
 At the same time, individual communities may have values, norms, customs, language, perceptions and approaches to development challenges that can be useful in understanding how best to approach LGBT issues.
-One major positive global trend emerging from the current discourse is that sexual diversity and orientation gained significant visibility and international attention across the globe.
-The increasing visibility of LGBT identities, movements and discourses has led to a proliferation of international human rights organizations that have become attuned to documenting and addressing violence based on sexual orientation and gender identity across the world2.
+One major positive global trend emerging from the current discourse is that sexual diversity and orientation have gained significant visibility and international attention across the globe.
+The increasing visibility of LGBT identities,

+347 Makarem, G. (2011) 'The Story of HELEM', Journal of Middle East Women's Studies 7.3: 98-112 movements and discourses has led to a proliferation of international human rights organizations that have become attuned to documenting and addressing violence based on sexual orientation and gender identity across the world351.